NPO-197/PokemonTypeChartRandomizer/README.md

 ## How to use

-IMPORTANT If you would like to randomize the Pokemon or moves / key items, please use those randomizers first THEN use this tool on the randomized ROMs
+-IMPORTANT If you would like to randomize the Pokemon or moves / key items, please use those randomizers first THEN use this tool on the randomized ROMs
 -First run the '.exe' file from the dist.zip folder, Download from 'Releases'.
 -Click 'OpenROM' and select a clean or randomized 'Pokemon Crystal (UE) (V1.0)' or 'speedchoice-v7.1' gbc file.
 -Then select the settings you want for generating a random Type Chart using the Sliders.